 Under an August 2007 agreement, as amended February 2009, Condor acquired an 85% interest in the Ocros porphyry copper project in northern Peru, subject to a 1% NSR.
 The project consists of 3 concessions covering 19.7 sq. km.
 In January 2017 the Company reached agreement with Sandstorm Gold Ltd. to sell a package of royalties, which package included the assignment of Condor's right to repurchase the 1% NSR on the Ocros concessions.
-In late 2017, the Company acquired, by staking, 2 contiguous concessions to the north and east, adding approximately 12 sq km to the project.
+In late 2017, the Company acquired by staking, 2 contiguous concessions to the north and east, adding approximately 12 sq km to the project.

-The Company completed a comprehensive agreement with Compañia Minera Casapalca SA in February 2016.
+The Company completed a comprehensive agreement with Compañia Minera Casapalca SA ("Casapalca") in February 2016.
 Per the agreement, Casapalca could earn up to a 70% by a combination of cash payments and work commitments over a four year period.
 In December 2016, Casapalca completed one near vertical hole on the project to a depth of 500m.
 Results of this drillhole were released March 1, 2017, and showed anomalous but uneconomic copper values throughout the length of the hole.
 In January 2017 the Company received termination notice from Casapalca, and Casapalca's option on the Ocros property expired.
 Casapalca did not retain any interest in the Ocros project.

 In May 2017, the Company signed a comprehensive agreement with Compañia Minera Virgen de la Merced S.A.C. ("Merced") on the Ocros project.
 Under the agreement, Merced has two exclusive options to earn up to a 70% interest in the Ocros concessions over four years, by making cash payments totaling US\$550,000, and completing 10,000m of drilling, including a mandatory 2,000m of drilling.
-The Company received payment of US\$75,000 on signing the comprehensive agreement.
+The Company received payment of US\$75,000 on signing the agreement.
 Merced is the owner of the mineral concessions adjacent and to the south of Ocros, and is operating a small mining operation on the Merced concessions.

-Merced commenced their drill program in July 2017.
-To date, Merced has completed the first hole to a depth of 737m, the second hole to a depth of 701m, and the third hole to a depth of 671m.
-Drilling on the fourth hole commenced in April 2018, and was at an approximate depth of 810m, as of July 24, 2018.
-No results have been reported from Merced's Ocros drilling.
+Merced commenced their drill program in July 2017, and completed the first hole to a depth of 737m, the second hole to a depth of 701m, and the third hole to a depth of 671m.
+After completion of third hole in early 2018, Merced completed a magnetic geophysical survey, and recommenced drilling in April.
+The fourth drillhole was completed to a depth of 818m, the fifth hole had reached a depth of 110m as of September 16, 2018 when drilling ceased due to a mechanical breakdown.
+Drilling resumed on the fifth hole on October 21st.
+Merced mobilized a second drill rig to the project, which rig commenced drilling their sixth hole on October 18th, and had reached a depth of 15m as of October 23rd.
+To date, no results have been reported from Merced's Ocros drilling.